wrm65/Capstone-Project-2024/docs/data_sheet.md

     <ol start="1">
       <li><b>Collecting the raw data:</b> Data was obtained from the GIAS website and stored locally.
 A screenshot of a sample school instance data is shown below.</li>
       <li><b>Creating a PHP script:</b> A script was developed to process and clean the dataset.</li>
       <li><b>Correct missing data:</b> Each school instance was validated for missing information.
-The list of missing data and action taken is shown below.
+The list of missing data and action taken is shown below.</li>

     <div>